odavitest/GenesisFront2023/README.md

 ### How to run this masterpiece :) - Now, it's available here: [https://sprightly-gnome-2c3a5b.netlify.app/](https://sprightly-gnome-2c3a5b.netlify.app/)
 Prerequisites:
-1) Install the addon for your browser (I used [this one](https://www.moesif.com/blog/technical/cors/Authoritative-Guide-to-CORS-Cross-Origin-Resource-Sharing-for-REST-APIs/)), which will serve the role of proxy server to full the protection of the API server.
+1) Install the addon for your browser (I used [this one](https://www.moesif.com/blog/technical/cors/Authoritative-Guide-to-CORS-Cross-Origin-Resource-Sharing-for-REST-APIs/) **UPD: Don't use it!!!
+It's super slow!
+Finally, I found this one -** ["Allow CORS: Access-Control-Allow-Origin"](https://mybrowseraddon.com/access-control-allow-origin.html) **and I'm happy with it :) **), which will serve the role of proxy server to full the protection of the API server.
 Otherwise, it would be not possible to use the API by the scripts running on my webpages.
 2) Use any simple Live Server, like the one coming with the VS Code.

 How everything works: